 EFL - ESL activities and games to teach places in town

 An ESL lesson plan for teaching places in the town to beginner level students (A1).
 Feel free to adapt these activities to your ESL lesson plans.
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 Tell the students that they are going to help you to create a town and follow the instructions in the green box.
 The students should copy this into their notebooks.
 After that, add the question below the box and confirm that the students understand it.
 Finally, tell them that they are going to help you make sentences about the different activities that you can do in this town.
 Use mime to elicit examples for each place.

 Students have to mime activities related to different places in a town.

 One at a time, students come to the front of the class to perform an action associated with a particular location.
 The other students have to guess the place and the activity.
 You can turn this into a game if you want, and it also serves as an excellent revision activity for future classes.